It’s tuesday again and you know what that means. More hot stuff!

 Or, should you wish to drizzle it onto fish, meat or even salad, Flying Goose’s squirty nozzle gives you excellent control over both the quantity you add and how it’s placed.

 Starting as a mild mouth tingle and developing as it hits the throat.
-Warming but never overpowering, though interestingly just a smidgen warmer than the brand’s regular sriracha.
+Warming but never overpowering, though interestingly just a smidgen stronger than the brand’s regular sriracha.

 All in all, I’m far more impressed than I thought I would be and would thoroughly recommend this to anyone who likes sriracha or garlic mayonnaise.